copper-leaf/clog/README.md

     natural way to transition your JVM-specific logging into the Kotlin/Multiplatform world
 - **Customization is there if you need it**: the Clog singleton can be easily configured with custom classes to apply your own formatting, filtering, and logging targets
+- **Immutable loggers**: The ClogProfile and all classes implementing the logger are immutable, for multithreaded performance and safety.
+The global Clog instance is updated only by swapping out the backing instance, and you're free to bypass the global instance entirely and inject loggers instead.

 ### Supported Platforms/Features